Panmoni/yapbay/README.md

    - **Connection**: Links to the frontend for app access and serves as the entry point for new users.

 ### How It All Works Together
-- A user visits `YapBay-www` to learn about the project and joins via the frontend.
+- A user visits `yapbay-www` to learn about the project and joins via the frontend.
 - The frontend authenticates users via Ethereum wallet signatures, interacting with the API to create accounts or offers.
 It leverages https://dynamic.xyz.
 - The pricing server provides fiat price data for offer creation and trade visualization.
 - Trades are initiated via the API, which generates escrow instructions sent to the frontend for signing and submission to the contracts.